Please read the information below carefully before beginning the application process.

-- Wait for your letter of offer* – it usually takes around 2 weeks from the date that we receive your complete application and a registration fee payment.
+- Wait for your Letter of Offer* – it usually takes around 2 weeks to arrive from the date that we receive your complete application and a registration fee payment.

-- When your payment appears on our account, we will issue the Final Acceptance Letter and the visa support letter (if you need one, of course).
+- When your payment appears on our account, we will issue the Final Acceptance Letter and the visa support letter, if needed.